maxgronlund/samso/README.md

 Administrators
 Super administrator

-Aa user can be granded one or many roles
+An user can be granded one or many roles

+For developers
+The core is super simple and easy to understand.
+There is no hidden framework to understand.
+All that's happens is a set of files is installed
 As a developer you will find no magic code no DSL to learn it's easy to understand and expand, you deside what features to include so ther is no dead code to make noice.